ansient0/lwotc/README.md

     ```
     (You can specify `-config debug` to compile with debug info)

- 7. You should also build the Community Highlander, which you can do by opening
-    the solution file in X2WOTCCommunityHighlander in Mod Buddy and using that
-    to build the project, or you can open the LWOTC project directory in VS Code
-    and use the "Terminal > Run Task..." menu option and select "Build CHL
-    (final release)" and then "Build DLC2 CHL" once the previous task has finished.
+ 7. Compilation may fail with errors that certain classes variables and functions in the Community Highlander are private/protected, rather than protected/public.
+Edit the corresponding file within the *X2WOTCCommunityHighlander* directory and change variables from private->protected and functions from protected->public as needed to resolve each error.

+ 8. You should also build this modified Community Highlander.
+Follow [the most up to date instructions in that repository](https://github.com/X2CommunityCore/X2WOTCCommunityHighlander#cooking-a-final-release-automated-method) (CookCommunityHighlander.bat)

-Once the highlander and LWOTC are built, you will be able to select them as local
+Once the highlander and LWOTC-R are built, you will be able to select them as local
-mods in Alternative Mod Launcher and run Long War of the Chosen.
+mods in Alternative Mod Launcher and run Long War of the Chosen Rebalanced.

 ## Contributing